 Please note that the tuition covers the first three months of DTS.
 The outreach portion is a separate expense.
 The conference fee covers the cost of a special, week-long conference that you’ll attend.

 A $250 deposit is due upon acceptance.
-The balance of $3140 (plus any applicable conference fee or focus track fee) is due in full on the first day of DTS.
+The balance of $3140 (plus any applicable conference fee or focus track fee) is due five days before the first day of DTS.

 Tuition covers all of your training, food, books, and transportation to and from official DTS functions.
 Housing is provided at no additional cost.